-5. The institution provides counseling and/or academic advising programs to support student development and success and prepares faculty and other personnel responsible for the advising function.
+II.C.5.
+The institution provides counseling and/or academic advising programs to support student development and success and prepares faculty and other personnel responsible for the advising function.
 Counseling and advising programs orient students to ensure they understand the requirements related to their programs of study and receive timely, useful, and accurate information about relevant academic requirements, including graduation and transfer policies.

-Solano Community College (SCC) is committed to providing academic counseling to support the success of its students.
-Counseling services are an essential part of the mission of the District, including both Full-Time and Adjunct general counselor, and counselor/coordinators for support programs: CalWORKS, EOPS/CARE, Veterans Resource Center, Accessibility Services Center (ASC), and Puente.
+Solano Community College is committed to providing academic counseling to support the success of its students.
+Counseling services are an essential part of the mission of the District, including the availability of both full-time and part-time/adjunct general counselors, and counselor-coordinators for support programs such as CalWORKS, EOPS/CARE, Veterans Resource Center, Rising Scholars, Accessibility Services Center (ASC), and Puente.

-Counselors are committed to students by educating them about, and assisting them with, the process of education planning and decision making for their future, whether that be to transfer to a 4-year institution or go to the work world.
-With the implementation of Guided Pathways Solano (GPS), programs have recommended course sequences (IIC5a) which Counselors use as part of the collaborative process to build education plans with students(IIC5b).
+Counselors are committed to students by educating them about, and assisting them with, the process of education planning and decision making for their future, whether that be transferring to a 4-year institution and/or preparing to enter the workforce.
+With the implementation of Guided Pathways, programs have recommended course sequences which Counselors use as part of the collaborative process to build education plans with students (IIC5 Anthro AAT-Guided Pathway Map; IIC5 Student Education Plan Sample).

-Ongoing information updates are offered weekly in the Counseling Division meetings, as well as frequent counselor-only training and meetings to discuss curricular, transfer, and State legislative changes (IIC5c, IIC5d).
-New counselors are assigned a mentor to guide them through assigned duties and help navigate various topics related to the education planning process (IIC5e).
+Ongoing information updates are offered weekly in the Counseling Division meetings, as well as frequent counselor-only trainings and meetings to discuss curricular, transfer, and legislative changes.
+Counselors also use these meetings to verify that public-facing information and academic advising materials are clear and accurate (IIC5 Counseling Division Agenda 10-6-22; IIC5 Counseling Division Agenda 2-22-22).
+New counselors are assigned a peer mentor to guide them through assigned duties and help navigate various topics related to the education planning process (IIC5 Board Agenda Faculty Mentor).
+Additionally, attendance and participation in transfer partner- and Chancellor's Office-hosted webinars and conferences is encouraged and supported.

-All offices providing counseling use SARS to book appointments and DegreeWorks to create education plans (IIC5b).
-To stay connected with information across campus Counselors serve as liaisons to the academic divisions, attending meetings and providing Counseling updates as necessary (IIC5f).
-Counselors also host an annual conference for High School Counselors to orient them to Solano, encourage student referrals, and maintain a connection to feeder schools (IIC5g).
+All offices that provide counseling use the SARS scheduling software to book appointments and DegreeWorks to create education plans.
+To stay connected with information across campus Counselors serve as liaisons to the academic divisions, attending meetings and providing Counseling updates as necessary (IIC5 School of Liberal Arts Notes March 2023).
+Counselors also host an annual conference for High School Counselors to orient them to SCC, encourage student referrals, and maintain a connection to feeder schools (IIC5 HS Counselor Conference Attendance 2022).

 The Counseling Department's website communicates information on services, as well as resources and tips for education planning and student success.
-Student are able to book individual appointments, as well as receive support for quick questions which are answered daily during Express hours (IIC5h).

 Counselors support students by providing guidance on courses (placement and selection), major and career decision-making, and resource referrals.
 Services are provided in person, over the phone, on Zoom, and via online chat and email.
-In-person academic counseling is available at the Vacaville and Vallejo Centers and in the Rising Scholars program (IIC3e, IIC3f, IIC5h)).
+In-person academic counseling is available at the Vacaville and Vallejo Centers and in the Rising Scholars program (IIC5 Locations of Counseling; IIC5 Faculty Center Resource Info Spring 2023).
+Students have the option to book individual appointments or receive answers to quick questions during Express hours (IIC5 Counseling Webpage-Ways to Talk to a Counselor).